 sfc/scannownear the blinking cursor and hit Enter.

-- Usually, this takes 15-20 minutes in scanning and repairing corrupt/missing files.
-So, wait accordingly.
+- Usually, this takes 15-20 minutes to scan and repair corrupt/missing files.
+So, wait patiently.

 - Once this completes the whole process, Restart Windows.